 Recognized as a 2013 Top Rated - AV® PreeminentTM Lawyers in Intellectual Property Law.

-Listed in "The World's Leading Patent Litigators 2011", by Intellectual Asset Management.
+Listed in "The World's Leading Patent Litigators", since 2011 by Intellectual Asset Management.

 AV Rated Pre-Eminent by Martindale-Hubbell, highest rating for skill and ethics.